-It sounds easy until you realize just how many connection points would be attached and how little movement I would have wearing so much gear.
+It sounds easy until you realize just how many connection points would be attached and how little movement I would have.

 As expected, I don’t sleep much and begin to worry about the weather.
-The forecast of clears skies have changed to clouds and rain with the possibility of a thunderstorm.
+The forecast of clears skies has changed to clouds and rain with the possibility of a thunderstorm.
 Not good.
-As I look out my window at the cloud ceiling of only 800 feet, the disappoint begins to set in.
-Knowing how easily things like this can be canceled from previous Air Show experiences and invites, I was preparing for bad news.
+As I look out my window at the cloud ceiling of only 800 feet, the disappointment begins to set in.
+Knowing how easily things like this can be canceled from previous Air Show experiences and invites, I was preparing for the bad news.

 But the schedule proceeds as planned regardless of weather and we are invited to attend the hour-long preflight briefing to go over the flight route, weather and various other things that I didn't understand.